adedotunlawal123/Statistical-Model-for-Signal-Detection/README.md

 ncpaprop https://github.com/chetzer-ncpa/ncpaprop-release/

-This is to be installed to simulate infrasound transmission loss during propagation.
+This should be installed to simulate infrasound transmission loss during propagation.

 **Sponsor**